 Learn more about 3-K.

 Every New York City resident can start attending pre-K in the calendar year they turn 4.
 If you have a child born in 2017 and don't yet have a placement, you can add them to pre-K programs' waitlists by creating a MySchools account.
 Need help?
 Email ESEnrollment@schools.nyc.gov.

 Enroll in Elementary or Middle School

-Most students in kindergarten through eighth grade attend their zoned school, if they have one.
-To find out if your New York City home address has a zoned school, call 311 or use the Find a School button and type in your home address:
+Most students in kindergarten through eighth grade attend their zoned school if they have one.
+To find out if your New York City home address has a zoned school, call 311 or visit schoolsearch.schools.nyc and type in your home address.

 Enroll in High School

 If your child has finished eighth grade, they can start high school.
-All new students enrolling in high school must visit a Family Welcome Center to register.
+Families with new students who aren't yet enrolled in high school should email a Family Welcome Center to learn how to find a program and register.